Prepare for the GED® test with Adult Basic Education classes.

 - Fees for classes range from $38 to $138 per term.

-- Daytime and evening classes are available at all PCC campuses.
+- Classes are available at all PCC campuses.

-- Online classes are available for ABE 4,5,6 students.
+- Some classes are available online.

-- Students may need to purchase books.
+- You may need to purchase books.

 Steps to enroll